 These messages are typically sent to only the primary number indicated on a student’s file.
 Email, text, push notifications and social media are also used.

-This action is initiated when a threat is identified within the community/neighborhood.
+This action is initiated when a threat is identified within the community/neighborhood and means the school is on alert.
 People are secured within the building and windows are covered; however, classes continue as normal inside the school.

 A lockdown takes place if an immediate threat of danger is identified.
 Doors are locked and staff take immediate action using the safest and best option for protecting students.